 - Place a Facebook Fan Box on your blog or website (social proof)

-- Post status updates to your page that engage your fans (questions, polls, etc.)
+- Post status updates to your page that engage your fans (use image posts, questions, polls, etc.)

 Get creative with the status updates you post to your page.
 Not only can you share financially-related insights and information on your business page, but you can also share information about your community involvement, local events, speaking engagements, and even your own prospect or client events.
 Use photos and videos to tell your story, share quotes, and ask questions.

 Review your Facebook page insights to determine which updates get more views and engagement.
 As you start to track your activity, you can make better decisions about what resonates best with your audience.